-- Board Cash Retainer: Each non-employee director receives an annual cash retainer of \$30,000 payable in quarterly installments (\$50,000 in the case of the chair or lead independent director of the Board); - Committee Member Cash Retainer: Each member of the Audit Committee, Compensation Committee, and Nominating Committee receives an additional annual cash retainer of \$10,000 payable in quarterly installments (\$20,000 in the case of the chair of each committee); - Committee Meeting Fees: Each member of the Audit Committee, Compensation Committee, and Nominating Committee receives a \$1,500 meeting fee for each committee meeting attended; - Board Equity-Based Award: Each non-employee director receives an annual equity-based award with a value equal to \$90,000 (\$110,000 in the case of the chair or lead independent director of the Board); and

-• Committee Member Equity-Based Award: Each member of the Audit Committee, Compensation Committee, and Nominating Committee receives an additional annual equity-based award with a value equal to \$10,000 (\$20,000 in the case of the chair of each committee).
+- Board Cash Retainer: Each non-employee director receives an annual cash retainer of \$70,000 payable in quarterly installments (\$90,000 in the case of the chair or lead independent director, if applicable, of the Board). - Committee Member Cash Retainer: Each member of the Audit Committee, Compensation Committee, and Nominating Committee receives an additional annual cash retainer of \$8,750 payable in quarterly installments (\$17,500 in the case of the chair of each committee). - Board Equity-Based Award: Each non-employee director receives, on an annual basis, shares of restricted common stock with a value equal to \$90,000 (\$110,000 in the case of the chair or lead independent director, if applicable, of the Board). - Committee Member Equity-Based Award: Each member of the Audit Committee, Compensation Committee, and Nominating Committee receives, on an annual basis, additional shares of restricted common stock with a value equal to \$8,750 (\$17,500 in the case of the chair of each committee).

-The equity-based awards are in the form of restricted stock and are granted on the fifth business day following the date of the annual stockholders' meeting at which directors are elected.
-The number of shares subject to the restricted stock award (the "RSA") is determined by dividing the value of the award by the closing price per share of common stock on the grant date (rounded down to the nearest whole share).
+The restricted stock awards (each, an "RSA") are granted on the fifth business day following the date of the annual stockholders' meeting at which directors are elected.
+The number of shares subject to the RSA is determined by dividing the value of the award by the closing price per share of common stock on the grant date (rounded down to the nearest whole share).
 The RSA vests and becomes non-forfeitable as to 100% of the underlying shares on the earlier of the first anniversary of the grant date or the date of the next annual stockholders' meeting, subject to the director's continued service from the grant date until the vesting date, or upon the earlier occurrence of the director's termination of service as a director by reason of death or disability or upon a change in control of the Company.
 In the event of the director's termination of service for any other reason, the director forfeits the RSA immediately.
 The RSA is subject to the terms and conditions of the Regional Management Corp.
 2015 Long-Term Incentive Plan (as amended and restated, effective April 27, 2017) (the "2015 Plan") and an RSA agreement, the form of which was previously approved by the Compensation Committee and the Board and filed with the SEC.

 Under the 2015 Plan, the maximum number of shares of common stock subject to awards granted during any 12-month period to a non-employee director, taken together with any cash fees paid during such 12-month period to such non-employee director in respect of Board service, may not exceed \$600,000 in total value (calculating the value of any such awards based on the fair market value per share of common stock on the grant date of the award).
 In the event that the service of a director as a director, committee member, or Board or committee chair commences or terminates during the director's annual service to us, the director's cash compensation will be adjusted on a pro-rata basis.
 Annual service relates to the approximately 12-month period between our annual meetings of stockholders.
-Each director is also reimbursed for reasonable out-of-pocket expenses incurred in connection with his or her service on our Board.
+Each director is also reimbursed for reasonable out-of-pocket expenses incurred in connection with his or her service on our Board, including the cost of attending continuing education seminars related to corporate board of directors service and other topics relevant to the Company.

-The following table provides information regarding the compensation paid to each of our non-employee directors for their service as non-employee directors during the fiscal year ended December 31, 2017.
+The following table provides information regarding the compensation paid to each of our non-employee directors for their service as non-employee directors during the fiscal year ended December 31, 2019.